Alaindelon98/AlanElwood_Code_Showcase/README.md

 I cannot speak for the core design or art in the game but I'm proud of how the scene and code worked out.

 In this repository I've also added the scripts I made and some progress screenshots.
-Sadly the project itself is in an older Unity version and doesn't work properly anymore so I won't add it.
+Sadly the project itself is in an older Unity version and doesn't work properly anymore.